-The randomized, split-mouth, controlled clinical trial recruited patients with CP from the Department of Periodontology, School of Dental Medicine, University of Belgrade.
+The randomized, split-mouth, controlled clinical trial recruited patients with chronic periodontitis (CP) from the Department of Periodontology, School of Dental Medicine, University of Belgrade.
 The trial evaluated clinical periodontal outcomes after the initial treatment with or without conjunction of I-PRF.
-This trial had been approved by the Ethics Committee of the Department of Periodontology, School of Dental Medicine, University of Belgrade.
-After being informed of the research methods, all the patients submitted their written consent for sharing their personal data and their participation in the study.
-The study was registered at ClinicalTrials.gov as NCT02898675 on September 12, 2016.
+This trial was approved by the Ethics Committee of Department of Periodontology, School of Dental Medicine, University of Belgrade.
+After being informed of the research methods, all the patients submitted their written consents for sharing their personal data and their participation in the study.
+The study was registered at ClinicalTrials.gov as NCT02898675 on September 12th, 2016.

-For three months, 30 adult patients were included in the study.
-The preconditions for participating in the study were a presence of minimum 3 mm CAL and horizontal bone loss of both quadrants of the mandible or maxilla, which were confirmed by full-mouth radiograph images.
-The following criteria were used in the patient selection:
+For three months thirty adult patients were included in the study.
+The preconditions for participating in the study were a presence of minimum 3mm clinical attachment level (CAL) and horizontal bone loss of both quadrants of the mandible or maxilla, which were confirmed by full-mouth radiograph images.

+The below mentioned criteria were used in the patient selection:

-- Inclusion criteria: age of 20-75 years; a minimum of six teeth per quadrant; a minimum of two teeth in each quadrant with a probing depth ≥5 mm; BOP had to be at ≥ 40% tooth sites; no involvement of furcation; good general health; - Exclusion criteria: periodontal therapy within the last 12 months; having surgical therapy; use of antibiotics over the last six months; ongoing drug therapy that might have an impact on the clinical signs and symptoms of periodontitis; pregnancy or nursing; current and former smokers.
+- Inclusion criteria: ages 20 to 75; a minimum of 6 teeth per quadrant; a minimum of 2 teeth in each quadrant with a probing depth (PD) ≥5 mm; bleeding on probing (BOP) had to be at ≥40% tooth sites; no involvement of furcation; good general health. - Exclusion criteria: periodontal therapy within last 12 months; having surgical therapy; use of antibiotics over the last 6 months; ongoing drug therapy that might have an impact on the clinical signs and symptoms of periodontitis; pregnancy or nursing; current and former smokers.

-Clinical charting
+Clinical recordings

-Clinical charting was performed immediately before the first treatment.
-The following examinations were carried out after three months.
-The research included the examination of all teeth and tooth sites, except the third molars and the tooth sites associated with furcation involvements of degree II and III [17].
-The following variables were recorded from the mesio-buccal, mid-buccal, disto-buccal, disto-lingual, mid-lingual, and mesio-lingual surfaces of each tooth: CAL, GML, PPD, BOP, and PI.
+Clinical recordings were performed immediately before the first treatment.
+The following examinations were carried out after 3 months.
+The research included the examination of all teeth and tooth sites, except the third molars and the tooth sites associated with furcation involvements of II and III degree (Hamp et al.1975).
+Following variables were recorded from the mesio-buccal, mid-buccal, disto-buccal, disto-lingual, mid-lingual, and mesio-lingual surfaces of each tooth: clinical attachment level (CAL), gingival margin level (GML), probing pocket depth (PPD), bleeding on probing (BOP), and plaque index (PI).

-The examiner, a specialist of periodontology, performed and noted all the examinations.
-Prior to the start of the study, the examiner gained the adequate level of competence and reproducibility skills in accordance with the various clinical parameters and indices that were going to be utilized [18].
+The examiner, a specialist of periodontology, performed and noted down all the recordings.
+Prior to the start of the study, the examiner gained the adequate level of competence and reproducibility skills according to the various clinical parameters and indices that were going to be utilized (Polson 1997).